 An unique shopping experience

 From cosy cafes in medieval towns to modern restaurants, there are plenty of places to eat out in the National Park.
-Snowdonia boasts a large number of locally produced foods such as cheeses, meats, honey and ice cream.
+Eryri boasts a large number of locally produced foods such as cheeses, meats, honey and ice cream.

-Snowdonia has a wide variety of pubs and taverns, located everywhere from the remote foothills to a secluded corner in a town or village.
+Eryri has a wide variety of pubs and taverns, located everywhere from the remote foothills to a secluded corner in a town or village.
 The pubs are great places to sample the area’s many locally produced beers, gins and wines.
 The National Park is also home to several coffee roasters.

 Living in such a dramatic landscape has inspired many to produce all kinds of unique works of art and crafts.
 There are numerous galleries dotted throughout the Park—usually selling the work of local artists and craftspeople.
 National Park Authority Information Centres also have a selection of local crafts for sale.